What’s the history of the Law Fellowship program?

 Host offices are looking for candidates with a demonstrated interest in or experience with the type of work they do or issues they focus on.
 This includes relevant:

-• internships, volunteerism, jobs, grassroots organizing, and active participation in student and/or community groups.
+• internships, volunteerism, jobs, grassroots organizing, and/or active participation in student and/or community groups.

 • research, writing, and field work.